Metallic state in bosonic systems with continuously degenerate minima

 \subsection{Propagator of density fluctuations}

 Here we derive the propagator for density fluctuations.
-We start with the action in \eq{eq:minimal-S-2}, and integrate out the $\vtheta_\pha$ fields.
-Since the action is diagonal in $\vtheta_\pha$, this is straightforward, and in the presene of sources, $J_\pha^{(\vphi)}$, we obtain
+We start with the action in \eq{eq:RLL-S-2}, and integrate out the $\vtheta_\pha$ fields.
+Since the action is diagonal in $\vtheta_\pha$, this is straightforward, and in the presence of sources, $J_\pha^{(\vphi)}$, we obtain

 In order to decouple the off-diagonal terms in $\vphi_\pha$, we introduce auxiliary fields, $a_l^{(c,s)}$, which act as sources for,

 Integrating out $\vphi_\pha$ leads to